luisgoncalves/cake-sample/README.md

 * Test project for the library.
 * Web application that uses the library.

-The build script illustrates common tasks on .NET builds, such as creating a NuGet package and publishing a web application to a local folder.
+The build script illustrates common tasks, such as running xUnit tests, creating a NuGet package and publishing a web application to a local folder.

 ## How to run the sample